The Valleys — Big John’s Mine

 The miners scrambled as quickly as they could further up the tunnel.
 Once the noise and dust had subsided, the worst fear of any underground miner was realised.
 Their only exit from the tunnel was now full of fallen rock.

-Makai: Yeah Tsomo – we’re ok – but Dema has a pretty bad gash on his head, the others are patching him up.
+Makai: Yeah, Tsomo — we’re okay — but Dema has a pretty bad gash on his head; the others are patching him up.

 Tsomo: Right.
 Let’s stop and assess the situation.
 We need to check what supplies we have — especially food and water.
 Work out what resources we have available to us.
 It could take a while to get us out, so let’s not make the situation worse by guessing.

-Tsomo, as section lead quickly took charge, organising the miners into teams of two, some to start clearing what rubble they could from their end, two to check on supplies and consumables, with others assigned to tend those who were hurt.
-The biggest problem was going to be the consumables, food and water – they had some but it would need to be rationed carefully.
+Tsomo, as section lead, quickly took charge, organising the miners into teams of two — some to start clearing what rubble they could from their end, two to check on supplies and consumables, and others assigned to tend those who were hurt.
+The biggest problem was going to be consumables — food and water.
+They had some, but it would need to be rationed carefully.

 Twelve miners were trapped — all alive — for now.